-Step 6: If you check the option “Always create backup”, a backup file would be created in the same path of your source file.
+Step 6: If you check the option “Always create backup”, a backup file would be created in the same path as your source file.
 The naming convention is “Backup of % your source file name % .xlk”

-How To Password Protect An Excel File Password protect through VBA
+Password protect through VBA

 Level of difficulty: Medium

 In this method, you will have to paste a snippet of code into a new module in the VBA editor and execute it.
 This macro will show a dialog box and prompt you to enter a password.
 Enter your password and press OK.
 Your workbook is now password protected but not saved.
-When you try to save your workbook, you can continue to save it as a macro free workbook.
+When you try to save your workbook, you can continue to save it as a macro-free workbook.

 Password in this script is an optional variable.
-The password string is case sensitive.
+The password string is case-sensitive.
 However, if you leave the password field blank, your workbook can be unprotected with a blank password.
-The option “Structure := True” implies that the structure of your workbook would be protected.
+The option “Structure = True” implies that the structure of your workbook would be protected.
 The default value for this option is False.
-So it is necessary to mention ‘True’ explicitly.
+So, it is necessary to mention ‘True’ explicitly.

-How To Password Protect An Excel File Script can be modified:
+Script can be modified:

-This script protects your active workbook.
-You can modify this script by including folder browser function and allowing the users to select a folder.
+The script protects your active workbook.
+You can modify this script by including the folder browser function and allowing the users to select a folder.
 The script can be revised to read all excel files in the selected folder and enable password protection in all files or in a group of files.

 Don’t lose the Password:

 Do not lose or forget the password that you use for protecting your excel files because it cannot be recovered.
-Also, please do note that the password used to protect your excel files are case sensitive.
+Also, please do note that the password used to protect your excel files are case-sensitive.